WarlockMnK/PUBG-Experience/README.md

 - No Recoil - This pulls the mouse down with a script that also scans for Q and E presses to compensate for lean.
   Higher the value, the more powerful the script is.

-  -Debug - This allows you to restart your Kmbox.NET on the fly without having to unplug it.
+- Debug - This allows you to restart your Kmbox.NET on the fly without having to unplug it.
 Useful if you encounter issues.

 ## Settings